 Bridge:This stretch bolsters your lower back muscles.
 To start, lie on your back with your hands to your side.
 Your goal is to keep your head and chest on the ground while you raise your hips, keeping the entire body in a straight line.

 Toe Touch: One of the most intuitive stretches for low back pain, toe touching is an excellent way to open up your lower back.
-Start by slowly leaning backwards until you feel your lower back “push”.
-Then lean forwards.
-Doing this multiple times can help relieve low back pain and tightness.
+Start by slowly leaning back until you feel your lower back “push”, then lean forwards.
+Doing this lower back stretch multiple times can help relieve low back pain and tightness.

-Low back stretching can provide relief, but there are also a number of exercises that help strengthen the back muscles.
+Lower back stretches can provide relief, but there are also a number of back pain exercises that help strengthen the back muscles.
 Small but significant movements can do a lot for some low back pain sufferers.

 Core Exercises: Crunches and other familiar abdominal exercises are useful for strengthening your lower back muscles.
 To ensure you’re focusing on the muscles that need it, speak with one of our physical therapists.

-If you’re suffering through multiple days of lower back pain, stop by one of the many locations of Impact Physical Therapy, where we are ready to help with comprehensive diagnostic and therapeutic tools.
+If you’re suffering through multiple days of lower back pain, stop by one of the many locations of IMPACT Physical Therapy, where we are ready to help with comprehensive diagnostic and therapeutic tools.
+After our intake and exam, we’ll get you started with back stretches and other back pain exercises to get you on the path towards being pain-free.
 To set up an appointment or ask questions, please contact us today!